 When the University is closed, you do not need a parking permit to park in regular color-coded parking spaces.
 The University Police Department does ticket campus parking lots for certain violations even when the University is closed.
 Therefore, you will need the appropriate permit to park in handicapped spaces and reserved spaces even when the University is closed.
 You also cannot park in fire lanes or no parking zones when the University is closed or you are subject to ticket issuance by the University Police.
 If you have specific questions about enforcement over breaks or University closures, please contact Campus Parking at 815-753-1045 or email@example.com.

-The NIU Department of Public Safety compiled a list of things to know in order to avoid receiving a parking citation.
+Purchase a parking permit, park in the correct type of lot for your permit and park only in a designated space.
 The Department of Public Safety issues parking tickets for certain violations even when the University is closed.
 Please reference the above question "Do I need a parking permit on breaks or when the University is closed" to see which violations are ticketed during closures.
 Any specific questions about how to avoid receiving a parking ticket, please contact Campus Parking and we will be happy to assist you.